Summary of Strength in Numbers: a strategic vision for the Government Statistical Service

 Contact:GSS@statistics.gov.uk

 The Government Statistical Service (GSS) is the community for all UK civil servants that collect, analyse, produce and communicate statistics.
 We are responsible for ensuring that statistics effectively inform decision-makers and the public.
 We innovate by investigating new data sources, methodologies and processes to improve the quality of analysis and statistics.
-We come from over 40 different bodies, each with different policy and operational focuses and hence different statistical priorities, but act collaboratively across organisational boundaries in order to maximise impact, hence our vision statement; ‘Strength in Numbers’.

-1. Coordination, Cooperation and Leadership
+• Coordination, Cooperation and Leadership

-That GSS decision making is system-wide by default, focused on delivering in partnership across departmental boundaries.
+GSS decision making is system-wide by default, focused on delivering in partnership across departmental boundaries.
 GSS governance is transparent and inclusive, with roles and responsibilities clearly set out between departments, the GSS and Analysis Function.

 We will maintain

-• The role of the National Statistician, wider governance and champions networks and the leadership this brings to the GSS
+• the role of the National Statistician, wider governance and champions networks, and the leadership this brings to the GSS

 Our ambition is to implement

-• A new Deputy Head of the GSS role to strengthen leadership
+• a new Deputy Head of the GSS role to strengthen leadership

-• A permanent central team that provides support across the GSS
+• a permanent central team that provides support across the GSS

-• Improved cross GSS topic prioritisation to support collaboration
+• improved cross GSS topic prioritisation to support collaboration

-2. Capability and Community
+Capability and community

 We will maintain

-• The People Advisory Group and the Government Statistician Group (GSG) competency framework to provide essential ‘people’ support
+• the People Advisory Group and the Government Statistician Group (GSG) competency framework to provide essential ‘people’ support

-• The GSS conference as a flagship event
+• the GSS conference as a flagship event

 • GSS community groups to strengthen networks